The Female of the Species (poem)

 "The Female of the Species" is a poem by Rudyard Kipling originally published in 1911 in The Morning Post.
 Its title and refrain ("The female of the species is more deadly than the male") have inspired the titles of numerous subsequent works.

 Summary

 Kipling begins the poem by illustrating the greater deadliness of female bears and cobras compared to their male counterparts, and by stating that early Jesuit missionaries to North America were more frightened of Native women than male warriors.
 He repeats the refrain "The female of the species is more deadly than the male" at the end of the first four stanzas, which returns in the seventh stanza in modified form as "The female of the species must be deadlier than the male."
-At the end of the poem, the narrator concludes "That the Female of Her Species is more deadly than the Male."
+At the end of the poem, the narrator asserts that "Woman" knows intuitively, and indeed warns "Man", that "the Female of Her Species is more deadly than the Male."

 He writes that women take their purpose from the care and protection of their offspring: